CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06a-content-understanding.md

 ## Lab overview

-In this lab, you will explore how to use Microsoft Foundry and Azure AI Content Understanding to extract structured information from documents using AI-powered analyzers.
-You will begin by creating a Microsoft Foundry project and accessing the Content Understanding playground, where you'll explore different prebuilt analyzers such as OCR/Read, Layout, and Receipt.
+In this lab, you will explore how to use Microsoft Foundry and Azure AI Content Understanding to analyze and extract information from documents and images using prebuilt AI analyzers.
+You will begin by creating a Microsoft Foundry project and accessing the Content Understanding playground, where you'll work with analyzers such as OCR/Read, Layout, and Receipt.

-You will learn how each analyzer extracts progressively richer information—from raw text and document layout to structured business fields.
-You'll analyze sample documents, review extracted fields, markdown output, tables, and JSON results, and understand how Azure AI transforms unstructured content into structured information suitable for business applications.
+You'll learn how these analyzers extract progressively richer information-from raw text to document structure and business-specific fields-by analyzing sample documents as well as real-world PCB images.
+You'll review the extracted markdown, paragraphs, tables, fields, and JSON output to understand how Azure AI transforms unstructured content into structured information.

-Finally, you'll explore the automatically generated Python SDK sample code to understand how developers can integrate Azure AI Content Understanding into custom applications for automated document analysis and intelligent document processing.
+Finally, you'll examine the automatically generated Python SDK sample code to understand how developers can integrate Azure AI Content Understanding into their own applications for intelligent document processing and automated information extraction.

 ## Lab objectives